ncatlab/nlab-content/pages/5/8/8/4/24885/content.md

 where the constant primitive $1$ is the identity morphism of the terminal object and the constant primitive $0$ is the identity morphism of the initial object, and where sets and elements are defined as
 $$\mathrm{isSet}(a) \coloneqq s(b) = 0$$
 $$\mathrm{isElement}(a) \coloneqq s(b) = 1$$
-is a [[structural set theory]], because it can be proven that every element does not have internal structure and every set is not internal structure.
+is a structural membership relation, because it can be proven that every element does not have internal structure and every set is not internal structure.

 #### Structural membership relations with Quine atoms